Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 [In the PR where I added this CI job](https://github.com/numpy/numpy/pull/30005), I also added a new option to `spin test`.
 Throughout this internship, if I wanted to do a test run under pytest-run-parallel, I would need to type out `spin test -- --parallel-threads=auto`.
 I definitely got a feel for it after all these months, but let's try to make things easier for ourselves.
 Now, you can instead use `spin test -p auto` to get a parallel run going in NumPy!

-**\*Note**: During this PR, we also ran into some more thread-safety issues with Hypothesis that were fixed with the latest version.
+_**Note:** During this PR, we also ran into some more thread-safety issues with Hypothesis that were fixed with the latest version.
 And so, mirroring my very first PR, I went back and bumped the Hypothesis version again.
-What a poetic way of wrapping up the project!\*
+What a poetic way of wrapping up the project!_

 ---